xNifty/SMF-Market/README.md

 ------
 SMF Market - simple item marketplace tied into SMF
 Copyright (C) {2015} Ryan 'iBeNifty' Malacina
+I ask that you do not modify the footer in any way.

 Please, I am still learning all about this.
 If you notice a vulnerability, etc. please contact me so I can learn how to prevent it in the future.
 I ask that you do not modify the footer in any way.